oracle-livelabs/database-maa/zdm-physical-offline/introduction/introduction.md

 #### Physical Online Migration
 ZDM physical online migration leverages Oracle Recovery Manager and Oracle Data Guard.
 Customers should use this method when a highly available migration and minimizing any possible impact is a priority.
-Customers can use this method to migrate to Oracle Database Cloud Services Virtual Machines, Exadata Cloud Service, Exadata Cloud at Customer and Exadata Database Machine On-Premises.
+Customers can use this method to migrate to Oracle Base Database service, Oracle Exadata Database Service on Dedicated Infrastructure, Oracle Exadata Cloud at Customer and Exadata Database Machine On-Premises.

 ![Zero Downtime Migration Physical Online Workflow Step-by-Step high level description](./images/physical-online-workflow.png " ")